 11. Reid State Park, Georgetown

-The Georgetown Peninsula, north of Bath, is a nature lover’s dream – salt marshes, a lagoon with a tidal river, rocky headlands, dunes and sandy beaches.
+Reid State Park, situated on the picturesque Georgetown Peninsula just north of Bath, is a true paradise for nature enthusiasts like myself.
+The park’s diverse landscape offers a feast for the eyes, with enchanting salt marshes, a tranquil lagoon adorned with a meandering tidal river, majestic rocky headlands, and inviting stretches of dunes and sandy beaches.

 12. Ferry Beach, Scarborough